Design and User Experience (UX/UI)

 Maintenance Challenges

-Ongoing maintenance is an essential part of managing any app, especially for one like Mr. D who deals with frequent updates to restaurant menus, promotions, and order logistics.
+Ongoing maintenance is an essential part of managing any app, especially for one like Mr. D, which deals with frequent updates to restaurant menus, promotions, and order logistics.
 In Africa, where connectivity can fluctuate, frequent updates to ensure the app runs smoothly in urban and rural areas are necessary.

 Legal and Compliance Updates